Growing Advice

 Pine bark mulch

 Make sure you water your plant in well after planting.
 Proteaflora plants are reasonably tough once they’re established, but it’s important to water at least twice a week in the first summer and preferably daily when it’s especially hot.
 The soil around the root system should not be permitted to completely dry out when the plant is young.
-You can gradually reduce watering as the plant becomes established – about 2 years after planting.
-After this, the watering frequency will depend on the prevailing conditions and whether your variety is listed as drought tolerant.
+You can gradually reduce watering as the plant becomes established, usually about 2 years after planting.
+After this, the watering frequency will depend on the prevailing conditions.